 Chalky soils can be loose or dense, but nearly all are more alkaline than other soils.
 Chalky soils are made up of small rocks, meaning they can drain well but lack nutrients.

-Clay soils are incredibly dense, so they can hold lots of water and nutrients.
+Clay soils are incredibly dense, holding lots of water and nutrients.
 However, they have poor drainage and take a while to warm up during the spring.
-Clay soils are also hard to dig, making them tough to work with.
+Clay soils are also hard to dig, making them challenging to work with.

 Loam is made from a mix of clay, sand, and silt – making it almost perfect for most plants.
-Loamy soils retain a good amount of water and nutrients but are also well-draining.
+Loamy soils retain good water and nutrients but are also well-draining.
 Loamy soils are also easy to dig.